pddisense/pdd-website/docs/deploy/monitoring.md

 ---

 Monitoring the API server is critical to ensure that it is continuously running and behaving as expected.
-Note that the dashboard can be monitored using the same techniques that the ones presented on this page, although it is usually considered less critical (as the dashboard is not responsible for collecting the data).

 * TOC
 {:toc}